Ada-Developers-Academy/core-unit-2/building-an-api/flask-hello-books.md

 ### Refer to the Repo for Reference

-The original Hello Books repo is owned, written, and maintained by the Ada instructors.
+The original Hello Books API repo is owned, written, and maintained by the Ada instructors.
 Use this repo as a reference for instructor-led code.
 We recommend:

 1. Cloning this repo directly when you want to see and play with the instructor examples
 1. Renaming this project folder to `instructor-hello-books-api` to make it clear it's the instructor version